 From Torremolinos to Malaga, the path passes through the natural area of the Guadalhorce River with a great biodiversity of birds.
-At the moment a wooden bridge of 120 metres is being installed to be able to contemplate the rich fauna, without disturbing it when they nest etc.

 Entering Malaga, the path also runs entirely along the long promenade, passing directly along the old town and Muelle Uno.

 From the centre of Málaga you can walk about 14 kilometres along the beach to Rincón de la Victoria.
 The Senda Litoral de Málaga crosses Cantal Bajo between La Cala del Moral and Rincón de la Victoria.
 This stretch is especially beautiful as you can see in this video: https://www.facebook.com/DisfrutadelaAxarquia/videos/226739172082643/

 In Rincón de la Victoria the path is almost complete, only its easternmost section bordering Vélez-Málaga is missing.

 In this municipality there is no coastal path yet, except the alredy existing promenade.